dergachev/audioskim/README.md

     - use include_attribute("cookbook::recipe") to pull in other cookbooks attributes (to read!)
     - use `node.set['cookbook']['attribute'] = ...` instead of `default['cookbook']['attribute'] = ...`
     - I'm not sure if `node.set` still allows overriding in Vagrantfile; ideally it would
+* "FATAL: TypeError: can't convert nil into String" was a spurrious error
+    - changing `rvm_shell "initialize_audioskim_site"` to `rvm_shell "initialize-audioskim-site"` seemed to fix it

 ### speech2text